Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

-As~\cite{Proschan2020} put it, temporal trends are likely to occur in two settings: \begin{displayquote} \ldots 1) trials of long duration, such as platform trials in which treatments may continually be added over many years and 2) trials in infectious diseases such as MERS, Ebola virus, and coronavirus. \end{displayquote}
+\begin{displayquote} \ldots 1) trials of long duration, such as platform trials in which treatments may continually be added over many years and 2) trials in infectious diseases such as MERS, Ebola virus, and coronavirus. \end{displayquote}

-Despite this, little work has looked at estimating these trends, especially when doing so to inform a trial design choice in the midst of an epidemic.
-Investigating both of these points would be essential to be able to make a sound assessment as to the relative value of using RAR in a particular setting or not. \changes{For a recent example along these lines see \citet{Johnson2021}, where the use of RAR is considered in a two-arm vaccine trial for COVID-19 with an underlying SEIR model to simulate the epidemics (and including linear trends).}
+Despite this, little work has looked at estimating these trends, especially to inform trial design in the midst of an epidemic.
+Investigating these points is essential to make a sound assessment of the value of using RAR. \secondround{A recent exception is in~\citet{Johnson2021}, where a two-arm vaccine trial for COVID-19 using RAR is studied using a model to simulate the epidemic (including linear trends).}

-As mentioned in Section~\ref{subsec:power}, one method to protect for type~I error inflation when using RAR is to use a re-randomization test (or more generally, randomization-based inference).
-Simulation studies illustrating this can be found in~\citet{Galbete2016b, Villar2018, Johnson2021}.
-However, these last two also show that this can come at the cost of a considerably reduced power compared with using an unadjusted testing strategy. \changes{More recently, \citet{Wang2021} showed how to construct confidence intervals for randomization tests that are robust (in terms of coverage) to time trends in patient responses.}
+As mentioned in Section~\ref{subsec:power}, a \secondround{robust} method to prevent type~I error inflation is to use a re-randomization test.
+Simulation studies illustrating \secondround{the use of this test can be found} in~\citet{Galbete2016b, Villar2018, Johnson2021}.
+However, this can come at the cost of a considerably reduced power compared with using an unadjusted testing strategy. \changes{More recently, \citet{Wang2021} showed how to construct confidence intervals for randomization tests that are robust (in terms of coverage) to time trends.}

-An alternative to randomization-based inference is to use a stratified analysis at the end of \changes{a trial using RAR.
-This was first proposed by~\citet{Jennison2000} for group-sequential designs, with subsequent work by}~\citet{Coad1992, Karrison2003, Korn2011a, Zhang2021}.
+An alternative to randomization-based inference is to use a stratified analysis.
+This was first proposed by~\citet{Jennison2000} for group-sequential designs, with subsequent work by~\citet{ Karrison2003, Korn2011a}.
 These papers show that a stratified analysis can eliminate the type~I error inflation induced through time trends.
-However, \citet{Korn2011a} also showed that using block randomization and subsequently block-stratified analysis can reduce the trial efficiency, in terms of increasing the required sample size and the chance of patients being assigned to the inferior treatment.
+However, \citet{Korn2011a} also showed that this strategy can reduce the trial efficiency \secondround{(see also \citet{Korn2022} for similar arguments)}, \secondround{both} in terms of increasing the required sample size and the chance of patients being assigned to the inferior treatment.